kuberhealthy/kuberhealthy/cmd/http-content-check/README.md

   apiVersion: comcast.github.io/v1
   kind: KuberhealthyCheck
   metadata:
-    name: kh-string-checker
+    name: kh-http-content-check
   spec:
     runInterval: 60s # The interval that Kuberhealthy will run your check on
     timeout: 2m # After this much time, Kuberhealthy will kill your check and consider it "failed"
     podSpec: # The exact pod spec that will run.
 All normal pod spec is valid here.
       containers:
-      - image: jdowni000/string-checker:v1.1.1 # The image of the check you just pushed
+      - image: jdowni000/http-content-check:v1.1.1 # The image of the check you just pushed
         imagePullPolicy: IfNotPresent # uses local image if present
         name: main
         env: